Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity

 \section{Model}

+We draw upon Reddit Politosphere \citep{Hofmann.2022}, a pseudonymized dataset based on Reddit covering 605 political subreddits (e.g., \texttt{politics}) from 2008 to 2019.\footnote{\url{https://zenodo.org/record/5851729} (CC-BY 4.0 license)} For each year, Reddit Politosphere contains (i) all comments made to the subreddits and (ii) an unweighted graph with the subreddits as nodes and edges computed by applying statistical backboning to the counts of users shared between subreddits.
+Subreddits that have disproportionately many users in common are likely to be ideologically similar \citep{Kumar.2018}.
+To ensure robust training, we only use years in which the graph has at least 100 nodes (2013 to 2019).
+See Appendix~\ref{app:stats} for summary statistics.
+The high modularity values indicate that the graphs are polarized \citep{Kirkland.2013}.

-We adopt the \slap4slip framework (Section \ref{sec:slap4slip}) to model ideological polarization along the dimensions of agenda setting and framing in the Reddit Politosphere Dataset (Section \ref{sec:data}).
-Specifically, we propose a neural architecture that uses information about concept-level agenda setting and framing to predict links between subreddits while reducing the number of considered concepts as far as possible.
-This has the effects of (i) resulting in a compact set of concepts that is maximally informative about the social network structure and can be used for analytical purposes and (ii) providing neural representations of subreddits that combine linguistic and social information.
-At the same time, the performance on link prediction makes it straightforward to compare the quality of different models.
+We propose a neural architecture that uses information about concept-level salience and framing to predict links between subreddits while reducing the number of considered concepts as far as possible.
+Since the links reflect ideological similarity, this should result in a compact set of concepts that is maximally informative about ideology.
+The performance on link prediction makes it straightforward to compare the quality of different models.